PengxinZeng/PengxinZeng.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 I currently serve as a Senior Engineer specializing in Perception Technologies for Robotaxi at [Baidu](https://en.wikipedia.org/wiki/Baidu) Inc. Prior to this role, I embarked on a wanderful journey at [SenseTime](https://www.sensetime.com/cn)'s Intelligent Automotive Group, where I contributed to the development of [SparseLIF](https://arxiv.org/pdf/2403.07284), a high-performance fully-sparse 3D object detector, which ranks **1st** on the [nuScenes leaderboard](https://www.nuscenes.org/object-detection?externalData=no&mapData=all&modalities=Any), outperforming all state-of-the-art 3D detectors by a notable margin.
-Thanks to Director [Zhe Wang](https://wang-zhe.me/), [Xiao Song](https://scholar.google.com.hk/citations?user=tXuvWDYAAAAJ&hl=zh-CN), and all other teammates!
+Thanks to Mentor [Zhe Wang](https://wang-zhe.me/), [Xiao Song](https://scholar.google.com.hk/citations?user=tXuvWDYAAAAJ&hl=zh-CN), and all other teammates!

 My research interests include 3D Vision and Multi-modality Learning for Autonomous Driving.
-During my master's studies at the College of Computer Science, [Sichuan University](https://www.scu.edu.cn), I had the privilege of publishing research papers in esteemed journals and conferences, _i.e_, TPAMI and CVPR.
+During my master's studies at the College of Computer Science, [Sichuan University](https://www.scu.edu.cn), I had the privilege of publishing papers in esteemed journals and conferences, _i.e_, TPAMI and CVPR.

 # 🔥 News